Sliick Docs: Complete User Guide

 Sliick Docs is built to a Salesforce-first security model and has passed the AppExchange security review.
 The short version for a security or compliance reviewer:

-• Your data never leaves Salesforce.
-Documents are rendered by the native Salesforce PDF engine, inside your org.
-Word .docx files are assembled in Apex via Compression.ZipWriter.
+- Your data never leaves Salesforce.
+PDF and Word documents are generated natively, inside your org.
 No external rendering service, no third-party endpoint, no Remote Site or Trusted Site is required.

-• SHA-256-fingerprinted audit log for regulated industries.
-When per-template audit is enabled, every successful generation captures a SHA-256 fingerprint of the resolved merge values for integrity verification.
-Writes route through a narrow without sharing audit service so users cannot suppress or forge entries via permission-set holes.
-(The digest defends against accidental corruption and non-administrator tampering.
-As with any in-org integrity scheme on the Salesforce platform, a subscriber System Administrator retains the platform-level ability to edit their own data; layer Field History Tracking on the audit object if regulator-grade tamper evidence is a requirement.)
+- Fingerprinted audit log for regulated industries.
+When per-template audit is enabled, every successful generation captures a fingerprint of the resolved merge values for integrity verification, written through a protected path so users cannot suppress or forge entries.
+(The fingerprint defends against accidental corruption and tampering by non-administrators.
+As with any in-org integrity scheme, a Salesforce System Administrator retains the platform-level ability to edit their own org’s data; layer Field History Tracking on the audit records if regulator-grade tamper evidence is a requirement.)

-Detailed technical guarantees (sharing semantics, query enforcement, stripInaccessible usage, audit-field write paths) are available on request for security-review processes.
+Detailed technical guarantees are available on request for security-review processes.

 Troubleshooting and reference